 Around 45 percent of people in Australia will experience a mental health condition in their lifetime.
 In any one year, approximately 1 million Australian adults have depression, and over 2 million have anxiety.
 Rates are even higher in musicians, who are almost seven times as likely to have thought about suicide in the past 12 months in comparison to the general population, and are twice as likely to attempt to take their own lives.

 Some of the factors that contribute to these high rates include erratic sleep patterns, performance anxiety, hectic touring schedules, easy access to alcohol and drugs, uncertain income and lack of recognition - or for the very successful; the intense scrutiny that comes with fame.

 Mental health is an issue close to our hearts at Rave Reviewz, since our founder Dr Kamran Ahmed is a psychiatrist who became aware of the high rates of mental health problems in musicians when he started working in the music industry.
 So we often ask about mental health when we interview DJs, but decided that we should do more.

-The mental health benefits of music are well known; people listen to music to regulate their mood, and music therapy is used as part of the treatment for depression, autism, schizophrenia, dementia, agitation, anxiety, sleeplessness and substance misuse.
+The mental health benefits of music are well known; people listen to music to lift their mood, and music therapy is used as part of the treatment for a range of mental illnesses.